Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 The following adverse reactions and altered laboratory tests have been reported with the oral or parenteral use of metronidazole:

-The recommended dose is one applicator full of Metronidazole Vaginal Gel USP, 0.75% (approximately 5 grams containing approximately 37.5 mg of metronidazole) intravaginally once or twice a day for 5 days.
-For once a day dosing, Metronidazole Vaginal Gel USP, 0.75% should be administered at bedtime.
+The recommended dose is one applicator full of Metronidazole Vaginal Gel (approximately 5 grams containing approximately 37.5 mg of metronidazole) intravaginally once or twice a day for 5 days.
+For once-a-day dosing, Metronidazole Vaginal Gel should be administered at bedtime.

-Metronidazole Vaginal Gel USP, 0.75% is supplied in a 70 gram tube and packaged with 5 vaginal applicators.
+Metronidazole Vaginal Gel, 0.75% is supplied in a 70 g tube and packaged with 5 vaginal applicators.

 DIRECTIONS FOR USE